aditya280505/Credit-Risk-Intelligence-Platform/README.md

 A model can achieve high accuracy while still missing a significant number of actual defaults.

-Therefore, credit-risk evaluation should also consider:
+For credit-risk applications, additional metrics such as:

 * Precision
 * Recall